-Registration For 17Th Abu Dhabi World Professional Jiu-Jitsu Championship Reaches 80 Percent Of Capacity
+Registration for 17th Abu Dhabi World Professional Jiu-Jitsu Championship reaches 80 percent of capacity

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Registration for the 17th Abu Dhabi World Professional Jiu-Jitsu Championship has reached 80% capacity weeks before the event, underscoring the growing global appeal of the sport's most prestigious competition.
+(MENAFN- Action PR) Abu Dhabi, 21 October 2025: Registration for the 17th Abu Dhabi World Professional Jiu-Jitsu Championship has reached 80% capacity weeks before the event, underscoring the growing global appeal of the sport’s most prestigious competition.

 Legal Disclaimer: